aapeebles/ent-ds-del-3-3-working-with-json-ds-deloitte-03192019/README.md

 ## Introduction
 When you retrieve information from an API, it is often stored in either an XML or a JSON format.
-In this lesson, we look at what JSON is, the problems it solves, and provide a litle hands on experience working with it.
+In this lesson, we look at what JSON is, the problems it solves, and provide some hands on experience working with it.

 ## Objectives